Sergiolopezflores/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 }
 ```
 ### Representative valid outputs.
-Listing 2 shows examples that satisfy the schema
+Listing below shows examples that satisfy the schema
 and illustrate how semantic variability is introduced at the action layer
 (choice of intent and parameters) while remaining within profile constraints.